Master AI Cybersecurity: Protect and Enhance Your Network

 Exploring the Facets of AI in Cyber Defense

-Although there are countless AI applications in cybersecurity, they can generally be grouped into two main categories: threat detection and response, and predictive analytics and threat intelligence.
+Although there are countless AI applications in cybersecurity, you can generally group into two main categories:

 How AI enhances threat detection and response

 AI can significantly improve threat detection and response.
 Traditionally, security tools require administrators to interpret security logs and signals to identify potential threats.
-AI-based tools, however, use machine learning (ML) to distinguish between normal network activity and actual threats, thus reducing false alarms.
-By eliminating “noise,” security professionals can focus on the signals that matter.
+AI-based tools, however, use machine learning (ML) to distinguish between standard network activity and actual threats, thus reducing false alarms.
+By eliminating “noise,” security professionals can focus on what is critical.

 AI also plays a role in forensic analysis.
 For example, a tool might trace an attack from its inception to its conclusion across the network.
 Additionally, AI-based tools can analyze potentially malicious scripts to determine what they do and their threat level.